-- If an applicant does not successfully meet the requirements for the minimum required scores for entry into the College, he or she may re-take the Wonderlic Assessment. - The second attempt (first re-take) may be taken after a minimum of 2 hours of tutoring has been completed and documented. - The third attempt (second re-take) may be taken after an additional 4 hours of tutoring has been completed and documented. - The fourth attempt (third re-take) may be taken after 12 months have passed since the third attempt.
+- If an applicant does not successfully meet the requirements for the minimum required scores for entry into the College, he or she may re-take the Wonderlic Assessment. - The second attempt (first re-take) may be taken after a minimum of 2 hours of tutoring has been completed. - The third attempt (second re-take) may be taken after an additional 4 hours of tutoring has been completed. - The fourth attempt (third re-take) may be taken after 3 months have passed since the third attempt. - The fifth attempt (fourth re-take) may be taken after 12 months have passed since the fourth attempt.